linuxlawson/budget-buddy/README.md

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.

+Also, this version does not have ability to save files like the [cli version](https://github.com/linuxlawson/buddy) (maybe one day).
+Its more of a quick reference type thing.

 <br><br>

 <img src="https://img.shields.io/badge/made%20with-python-blue.svg?style=flat-square" alt="made with python">